Jessica Held

 Biography

-Cincinnati native Jessica Held is an artist, a teaching artist, a small business owner, a festival coordinator, and an art editor living in Athens, Ohio.
-She earned her Bachelors of Fine Arts in painting and photography at Ohio University.
-Jessica has exhibited nationally and internationally with her first exhibit in Prague, Czech Republic while studying abroad.
-She continues to create, exhibit, and publish her paintings, photographs, and collaborations.
-In 2023, Jessica had a public art piece installed in Athens, Ohio.
-In 2024, she exhibited in a global group show in Rochester, New York.
+Jessica Held is an artist, teaching artist, small business owner, and festival coordinator based in Athens, Ohio.
+She holds a Bachelor of Fine Arts degree in painting and photography from Ohio University.
+Jessica has exhibited nationally and internationally, including her debut exhibition in Prague, Czech Republic during her study abroad.
+She continues to create, exhibit, and publish her paintings, photographs, and collaborative works.

-As the artist and owner of Flux and Function LLC, Jessica creates functional art that is available online and in local shops in Ohio and West Virginia.
-In 2023, her small business was awarded an Ohio’s Winding Road seed grant.
+Jessica creates functional art for her business Flux and Function LLC, available online and in local shops throughout Ohio and West Virginia.
+Her small business was awarded an Ohio Winding Road Seed Grant in 2023.

-Additionally, Jessica is the community marketplace coordinator for the annual Ohio Pawpaw Festival in Albany, Ohio.
-In 2024, she collaborated with Athens, Ohio’s poet laureate to publish a pawpaw inspired visual art and poetry anthology.
+Jessica also serves as the Community Marketplace coordinator for the annual Ohio Pawpaw Festival in Albany, Ohio.
+In 2024, she collaborated with Athens’ poet laureate to publish a pawpaw-inspired visual art and poetry anthology.

 RECENT PROJECTS: “Repousse Inspired Box”, Ohio University’s ‘Kids on Campus’ program at Millcreek Elementary School (Corning, OH), K-6 graded, after school art enrichment 30-minute classes once a week for two semesters: Students learned about the French technique of ‘repousse’ (a relief technique used in metalwork), looked at repousse art, and created a repousse inspired box in three sequential classes.